 The Weggis cableway is closed for a short period in November and then again in March/April.
 Click here for closure dates.

 Mt Rigi ticket prices depend on the route you choose to travel.
-To save time queuing for tickets at each intermediate point, this pre-purchased ticket is a great option.
+To save time queuing for tickets at the station, you can buy your train tickets here.

 - Swiss Travel Pass holders travel to Mt.
 Rigi for free – Buy your Swiss Travel Pass here.